tony-aw/tinycodet/README.md

 The `tidyoperators` R package adds 2 additional matrix operators:

-- The `x %row~% rank` operator re-orders the elements of every row of matrix `x` by the rank given in matrix `rank`.
+- The `x %row~% rank` operator re-orders the elements within every row of matrix `x` by the rank given in matrix `rank`.
-- The `x %col~% rank` operator re-orders the elements of every column of matrix `x` by the rank given in matrix `rank`.
+- The `x %col~% rank` operator re-orders the elements within every column of matrix `x` by the rank given in matrix `rank`.

 If matrix `x` is a numeric matrix, and one wants to order the elements of every row or column numerically, `x %row~% x` or `x %col~% x` would